viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 Note that Omnibot seems to be right-handed - its right arm and hand are motorized, while the left is manually posable.
 We'll take on controlling its arm and gripper in a future tutorial.

-The tape player in an interesting device to have built-into a robot - and it certainly adds to the retro look.
+The tape player is an interesting device to have built-into a robot - and it certainly adds to the retro look.

 <div class="td-max-width-on-larger-screens">
 <img src="../../img/maiv/maiv_unscrew_battery_cover.jpg" class="alignright" alt="Omnibot 2000 battery cover being opened." title="Omnibot 2000 battery cover being opened." style="max-width: 170px;" />